janosh/blog/content/posts/2019-01-21~react-hooks-modal/react-hooks-modal.md

   `
 ```

-However, bear in mind that using `::backdrop` would make it much more difficult to close the modal on clicks outside of it, i.e. on the background.
-This is because (as of now) React is unable to attach the `onClick` prop to pseudo-elements.
-Perhaps that will change down to the road.
-If not, a workaround would be to use the new `useRef` and `useEffect` hook to create an event listener on the browser's `window` object that checks for the target of the `click` event.
-But that would complicate things quite a bit, since the listener would have to trigger on all clicks and check that the modal doesn't include the target before closing.
+However, bear in mind that using `::backdrop` would make it more difficult to close the modal on clicks outside of it, i.e. on the background.
+This is because React is unable to attach `onClick` event handlers to pseudo-elements and it seems unlikely this will change down the road.
+A workaround would be to use the new `useRef` and `useEffect` hook to create an event listener on the browser's `window` object that checks for the target of the `click` event.
+That would complicate things a little, though, since the listener would have to trigger on _all_ clicks and check that the modal doesn't include the target before closing.
+Something like so:

 ```jsx:title=components/modal/index.js
 import React, { useRef, useEffect } from 'react'